wise-vision/ros2_mcp/README.md

 ![Flow graph](docs/assets/flow-graph.gif)

 A **Python** implementation of the **Model Context Protocol (MCP)** for **ROS 2**.
 This server enables AI tooling to connect with **ROS 2** nodes, topics, and services using the **MCP** standard over **stdio**.
 Designed to be **the easiest** **ROS 2** MCP server to configure.

+# ✨ Tools
+- List available topics
+- List available services
+- Lists available actions with their types and request fields
+- Call services
+- Subscribe to topics to collect messages
+- Publish messages to topics
+- Echo messages on topics
+- Get fields from message types
+- Sends an action goal and optionally waits for the result
+- Requests the result of an action goal
+- Subscribes to feedback messages from an action
+- Subscribes to status updates of an action
+- Cancels a specific goal or all active goals
+- Get messages from [WiseVision Data Black Box](https://github.com/wise-vision/wisevision_data_black_box) ([InfluxDB](https://www.influxdata.com) alternative to [Rosbag2](https://github.com/ros2/rosbag2))

+# 🤖 Available Prompts
+### 📘 Want to create a custom prompt?
+[Check the guide here](/docs/CREATE_PROMPT.md)

+## 📊 base.ros2-topic-echo-and-analyze

+Subscribe to a ROS2 topic, collect messages for a specified duration, and provide statistical analysis of the collected data.

+➡️ Can auto-detect topic if only one is available.
+Analyzes message rates, counts, and statistics on numeric fields.

+## 🔄 base.ros2-topic-relay

+Subscribe to one ROS2 topic and republish messages to another topic with optional transformations.

+➡️ Supports identity relay, rate limiting, and change-based filtering.

+## 🏥 base.ros2-node-health-check

+Check if expected ROS2 topics and services are available and functioning correctly with optional publication rate monitoring.

+➡️ Provides comprehensive health report with status indicators and recommendations.

+## 🔍 base.ros2-topic-diff-monitor

+Compare two ROS2 topics and report differences in their messages with detailed field-by-field analysis.

+➡️ Useful for comparing raw sensor data with filtered/processed versions or verifying topic synchronization.

+## ROS2 MCP has Prompts extension with additional prompts [See here](https://github.com/wise-vision/ros2_mcp_prompts)

+### 💡 Don’t know what prompts are?
+[See the MCP spec here](https://modelcontextprotocol.io/specification/2025-06-18/server/prompts#user-interaction-model).

+**Note:** To call a service with a custom (non-default) type, source the package that defines it before starting the server.

 ## 🎯 Why Choose This MCP Server?